Don’t Be Fooled: Employee Retention Credit Scams

 - Qualified as a recovery startup business for the third or fourth quarters of 2021.

 The qualification most at issue is the “suspension of operations” – that’s where the IRS is seeing most of the aggressive positions and outright fraud rooted.
-Click here for a detailed discussion of the IRS guidance in this area.

 The seemingly unlimited amount of ERC monies, combined with complex rules and eligibility criteria, have recently spawned an explosion of marketing campaigns that you likely have seen, heard, or read through various communication platforms (email blasts, letters, radio and TV ads) … many which seem “too good to be true.”
 So aggressive and misleading are their tactics that in March 2023, promotion claims regarding ERC services topped the “2023 Dirty Dozen,” an annual list compiled by the IRS of the “worst of the worst” tax scams.
 The IRS indicated concerns with “blatant attempts by promoters to con ineligible people to claim the credit.”